-This event is virtual and will be held in Spanish.
+This event is virtual and will be held in Spanish with simultaneous English translation.
 To register, click here.

 Speaker: Valentina Moimas, Curator, Architectural Collections, Centre Pompidou